 How common is HPV infection?

-A study conducted in Singapore found that 1 in 10 Singapore females have HPV infection and half of these females already carry the virus strains that are known to cause cancer.
+A study conducted in Singapore found that 1 in 5 Singapore females have HPV infection and half of these females already carry the virus strains that are known to cause cancer .

 How does the vaccine work out?

 It gives your body some virus parts and makes your body detect and kill it the next time it meets this virus, instead of letting it fester and cause problems.
 Even if you have already caught one of the sub-types of virus, the vaccine will still be effective against the many other strains.
 That is why it is still effective even after sexual exposure.

 When should I get it done?

 This vaccine is approved for use in girls 9 to 26 years old.
-Truly, there are few things that can actually prevent cancer to this extend and this easy, and this is one of them.
+Truly, there are few things that can actually prevent cancer to this extent and this easy, but this is one of them.

-Yes, the short answer is, yes you should get it done as early as possible because you never know when you are going to catch the HPV infection.
+Yes, the short answer is, yes you should get it done as early as possible.

 What if I don’t belong to the above age and gender group?